 Read for subtext, emphasis, and silence as well as explicit claim and supporting evidence.

-• Treat dalf c2 reading clinic and dalf c2 reading as advanced interpretive work where the organizing angle must be visible from the opening move onward.
+Treat the DALF C2 reading tasks as advanced interpretive work where the organizing angle must be visible from the opening move onward.

 Progress: 0% · Lessons completed 0/14

-This lesson treats dalf c2 reading clinic and dalf c2 reading as advanced interpretive work rather than longer basic output.
+This lesson treats the DALF C2 reading tasks as advanced interpretive work rather than longer basic output.
 The learner must track source function, stance, and thematic movement before attempting a synthesis, commentary, or recommendation.
 The first responsibility is to know what each part of the material is doing before deciding how to reuse it.

 It builds on the C1 ability to analyze, synthesize, and defend a position with flexible control.
 The advanced step is to stop retelling the material in document order and instead reorganize it around a line of analysis that can carry evidence, contrast, and consequence without becoming loose.
 That means deciding which material deserves the foreground and which support should stay compressed.